-The County of Orange requires all public service projects and activities providing services to homeless individuals and/or families to actively participate in the Homeless Management Information System (HMIS).
-The Continuum of care also prioritizes the strengthening of data collection and participation across the system of care for homeless individuals and families.
+The County requires all public service projects and activities providing services to homeless individuals and/or families to actively participate in the Homeless Management Information System (HMIS).
+The County and the Orange County CoC also prioritizes accurate and timely data collection and analysis across the System of Care through HMIS policies and subcommittees dedicated to ensuring that interventions are effective for individuals and families experiencing homelessness.